Nexperia emerges as dynamic new force in Discretes, Logic and MOSFETs

-HONG KONG, CHINA--(Marketwired - Feb 7, 2017) - Nexperia, the former Standard Products division of NXP, today announced the formal completion of its launch as a separate entity.
+NIJMEGEN, THE NETHERLANDS--(Marketwired - Feb 8, 2017) - Nexperia, the former Standard Products division of NXP, today announced the formal completion of its launch as a separate entity.
 Headquartered in Nijmegen, Netherlands and backed by a consortium of financial investors consisting of Beijing Jianguang Asset Management Co.
 Ltd and Wise Road Capital Ltd, Nexperia is a stand-alone, world-class leader in Discretes, Logic and MOSFETs, retaining all the expertise, manufacturing resources and key personnel of the former NXP division, while bringing a new focus and powerful commitment to these product areas.

 Nexperia, which will produce around 85 billion devices a year and in 2016 had revenues exceeding US$1.1B, addresses three key trends: power efficiency; protection and filtering; and miniaturization.
 The Automotive sector is very strong for Nexperia and most of its products are AECQ101 qualified.
 Other important markets include portable devices, industrial, communications infrastructure, consumer and computing.
 A significant portion of the company's revenue is delivered through distribution channels.